iterorganization/IMAS-Data-Dictionary/docs/IDS-path-syntax.rst

 An IDS *path* can be used in the following cases:

 - alone, it can be used as a value of some fields (string) in IDSs or as an argument of a ``partial_get`` operation from a data-access library;
-- as part of a URI fragment to identify a specific subset of a given IDS in a given data-entry.
+- as part of a URI fragment to identify a specific subset of a given IDS in a given `data-entry <./dataentry_and_occurrence.html#data-entry>`_.

 *idspath* or *fragment* as ``path`` field in IDSs